plukacs/lab-governance/Product Dev/Visibl.md

 We use the same Async governance process as TLC
 A pull request becomes eligible for async once it is posted to #visibl on Slack

+##### Policy: Immediate acknowledgement of TODOs from Visibl
+ - Whenever you see a request for us to do something with `@channel` in the Visibl slack, just reply 'got it'.
+ - If you just replied 'got it', then make sure the task is represented in Asana somehow.
+You can make the card yourself, ask someone else to make it, or do whatever it takes.

 ##### Policy: Holidays / Home office / Sick leave notification and approval
 You have to clearly distinguish between holidays, home office and sick leave.
 Mark it in your calendar as soon as you're aware of it.
 - Holidays: Let your circles on Slack and your clients know 2x the length of your planned holiday (in workdays) before the start of it, but minimum 5 workdays before in writing